pkoumouris/avl_search/README.md

 ## Adding elements

-To add n elements from a reference struct `ref_t refs[n]` array (with each element containing both key and value), you will need to pass the keys in as a separate array of key-type pointers (in the example case, `(word_t*)`), with each element pointing to the key at that index in the reference struct array.
+To add n elements from a reference struct `ref_t refs[n]` array (with each element containing both key and value), you will need to create the keys as a separate array of key-type pointers (in the example case, `(word_t*)`), with each element pointing to the key at that index in the reference struct array.
 You can create that pointer array as such:

 ```
 word_t *keys[n];